shopware5/devdocs/source/developers-guide/event-guide/index.md

 * event manager
     * The central instance that takes care of *emitting* events and notifies all subscribers about that event.
-The process of notifying the correct subscribers about a certain event is also called "event dispatching", as the event is "dispatched" to one or more subscribers
+The process of notifying the correct subscribers about a certain event is also called "event dispatching", as the event is "dispatched" to one or more subscribers.

 ### How does it work?